 The Perivoli Setting

 The Perivoli Lagoon House is set in a stunning wilderness of colourful Fynbos biome a stone’s throw from the Kleinriver lagoon with panoramic views of the Lagoon and the Kleinriver Mountains.
 It is the unusual nature of the Lagoon – the fact that it is fed by freshwater from the Klein River yet backfilled most years with saltwater from the Ocean when the sand dunes at its head breach – that explains its unusual ecosystem and which makes it such an extraordinary place to visit.
-Easily reached by 4×4 guided drive, and one of the optional activities from Perivoli is a visit to the adjoining Walker Bay Nature Reserve, an ideal place for long beach walks, sand dune excursion or even a swim in the ocean.
+Easily reached by 4×4 guided drive, one of the optional activities from Perivoli is a visit to the adjoining Walker Bay Nature Reserve, an ideal place for long beach walks, sand dune excursions or even a swim in the ocean.
 It is certainly a place where nature rules.

 Where I like to be, where I see the sea, and the sea sees me.